 Participate actively in professional development activities hosted by MTC for external practitioners and other stakeholders

 Provide support in assessment cycles for accreditation, including compiling data and continually devising programmatic improvements

 Support various event planning and execution as needed

 Carry out other administrative duties (e.g., copying) as assigned

-Master’s degree or higher in a relevant field
+A Master's degree or higher in special education, learning disabilities, or a related field

 Excellent faculty training and development skills

 Strong commitment to academic rigor and inclusive educational practices in adult education

 Outstanding level of organization and attention to detail, capacity for multi-tasking, and ability to prioritize

 Commitment to fostering a collegial and collaborative work environment